kanian/tject/README.md

 const instanceY = inject('ServiceY');
 // instanceY.getValue() can now call into ServiceX because the dependency was added
 ```
+// Look at tests for more examples of import binds with scopes: `src/functions/bootstrap.spec.ts`
 ## Runtimes and decorator support

 The new TypeScript decorator standard (Stage 3) is supported differently by runtimes.
 Choose the workflow that matches your runtime.